awaregroup/WindowsAiEdgeLabCV/README.md

 Refer to this guide for more information: [Deploy Azure IoT Edge modules from Visual Studio Code](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-vscode)

-1. In Visual Studio Code, open the 'Azure IoT Hub Devices' pane
+1. In Visual Studio Code, open the 'Azure IoT Hub Devices' pane by selecting the Explorer sidebar in the top left corner (Ctrl + Shift + E) and then clicking on the 'Azure IoT Hub Devices' at the bottom of the sidebar when it opens
 1. If you see '-> Select IoT Hub', you will need to log in with your Azure Subscription, select the 'MS IoT Labs - Windows IoT' subscription and the IoT Hub
 1. Right-click on your device (for example, 'A09') and click 'Create Deployment for Single Device'
 1. Select ```C:\Users\Admin\Desktop\WindowsIoT\deployment.json```